vfmd/vfmd-spec/doc/specification.md

 There are three categories of _span tags_: _opening span tags_, _closing
 span tags_ and _self-contained span tags_.

-For example, consider the following _text run_:
+For example, consider the following _input character sequence_:

     The **`ls` command** [_lists_ files](/ls-cmd).

-The above _text run_ can be broken down into the following:
+The above _input character sequence_ can be broken down into the
+following:

     "The "       : text fragment
     "**"         : opening span tag (emphasis)